nickyoung-github/pydantic-bind/README.md

 ## Supported Types

-The following Python -> C++ mappings are supported (there are likely others I should consider):
+The following python -> C++ mappings are supported (there are likely others I should consider):

 - bool --> bool
 - float --> double